utm-cssc/website/content/resources/javascript.md

 link: javascript
 tags:
   - web
-  - language
+  - languages
 ---

 # Javascript

 ### Prequisites for this module:

 - Basic understanding of HTML
 - Understand the motivation and usage of CSS
 - Have a beginner level knowledge of programming in a object oriented language